ianstormtaylor/slate/docs/api/locations/point.md

-# Point
+# Point API

 `Point` objects refer to a specific location in a text node in a Slate document.
-Its `path` refers to the location of the node in the tree, and its offset refers to distance into the node's string of text.
+Its `path` refers to the location of the node in the tree, and its `offset` refers to distance into the node's string of text.
 Points may only refer to `Text` nodes.

 ```typescript
 interface Point {